 On January 1, 2021 the provisions of State Density Bonus law amended by AB 2345 took effect.

-On June 1, 2021 the State Department of Housing and Community Development (HCD) determined (correspondence, attached) the City's existing Density Bonus Ordinance is not eligible for the AB 2345 exemption (Government Code section 65915 (s)).
-This exemption applies to jurisdictions with an adopted density bonus ordinance exceeding the State's former 35% density bonus requirement and allowed these ordinances to continue without amendment as is otherwise required.
-HCD's determined the City did not quality because its Supplemental Density Bonus provision did not apply to housing development citywide.
-The supplemental density bonus is only available to qualified housing development on certain sites located within the Downtown Station and North Santa Rosa Station planning areas.
+On June 1, 2021 the State Department of Housing and Community Development (HCD) determined (Attachment 3) the City's existing Density Bonus Ordinance is not eligible for the AB 2345 exemption (Government Code section 65915(s)).